EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/13_monitoring.md

 # CAT APIs

-* Ensemble d'API permettant de récupérer des informations de votre cluster
+* Set of APIs allowing to retrieve information about your cluster
-    * sur les noeuds
+    * on nodes
-    * sur les indices
+    * on indices
-    * sur les shards
+    * on shards
-    * sur les templates
+    * on templates
     * ...

 ---